zowe/docs-site/docs/user-guide/cli-db2plugin.md

 The following steps are required for both the registry and offline package installation methods:

 1. Locate your client copy of the Db2 license.
-For the DB2 plugin to successfully connect to a z/OS instance, you must install have a properly licensed and configured DB2 instance.
+For the DB2 plugin to successfully connect to a z/OS instance, you must have a properly licensed and configured DB2 instance.

     **Note:** The license must be of version 11.1 if the Db2 server is not `db2connectactivated`.
 You can buy a db2connect license from     IBM.
 The connectivity can be enabled either on server using db2connectactivate utility or on client using client side license file.
     To know more about DB2 license and purchasing cost, please contact IBM Customer Support.